 For Faculty and Staff

 As you go about your workday, you may interact with students and/or community members who may be in distress or in need of crisis intervention.
-SSC counselors will respond to faculty and staff who become aware of student crisis situations on campus and need someone to help with the resolution of a difficult situation.
+South Seattle College counselors will respond to faculty and staff who become aware of student crisis situations on campus and need someone to help with the resolution of a difficult situation.

 What is a crisis?